JYuan19/Project2/README.md

 We choose this topic because we want to improve our programming language skill in PHP and MySQL.
 We can also learn more technique for developing a system through this final year project.

+## Gantt Chart
+- Due to the excel template limitation, milestone is not available.

 ### Built With

 * [Bootstrap](https://getbootstrap.com)